 First of all, make sure you know exactly where you want your baskets to hang.
 Just place your baskets on your wood and make a small mark where the hooks should go.

 Pssst.
 This picture shows why that step is important.
-If you just screw the hooks on first, the baskets are going to look super wonky.
+If you just screw the hooks on first without checking, the baskets are going to look super wonky.

-Also, the screw head of your toggle bolts IS going to show on your wood.
+Also, the screw head of your anchors or bolts WILL show on your wood.
 To disguise that, think about the placement of your baskets on top of that spot.

 Finally, take a look at your screw hooks.
-The ones I got are basically closed out of the package.
-Obviously, the basket isn’t going to magically fit through that.
+The ones I originally got were basically closed at the top.
+Obviously, the basket wasn’t going to fit through that.

 And sadly, there is no amazing tool or solution I used to solve that problem.
 Instead, my husband and I had to take turns using pliers and our brute strength to pull the hooks apart enough for the basket.
 It was pretty obnoxious, I won’t lie.

-The only way to avoid that annoying part of this process is to buy different hooks.
+Sooo…. learn from my stupidity and just order hooks that aren’t like this!
 If you buy hooks online, you have a lot more options.
 For example, these hooks have a super wide opening that would have saved my poor little fingers.

-When your sure the hooks are in the right spot, just drill a small pilot hole and then screw those hooks in.
+When you’re sure the hooks are in the right spot, just drill a small pilot hole and then screw those hooks in.